JetBrains/kotlin-web-site/docs/topics/exceptions.md

 >
 > {type="tip"}

+When working with resources like files or network connections, ensuring that they are properly released or closed is crucial.
-The `finally` block in Kotlin is used to execute code after the `try` and `catch` block(s) have been completed.
+This is where the `finally` block in Kotlin plays a vital role.
+It is mainly used for code cleanup after the execution of `try` and `catch` block(s), guaranteeing that the code in the `finally` block runs regardless of whether an exception was thrown or caught.
-The `finally` block is executed regardless if an exception was thrown or caught.
-You can use it for cleanup tasks, such as closing files or network connections, ensuring that certain operations are completed no matter what happens in the `try-catch` blocks.
+This ensures that resources acquired in the `try` block are always released, preventing potential resource leaks.

 Here is how you would typically use the `try-catch-finally` blocks together: